CartoDB/documentation/app/content/analytics-toolbox-snowflake/guides/data-enrichment-using-the-data-observatory.md

 * The input table to be enriched.
 * The list of variables to be used for the enrichment and their aggregation method.
 As explained earlier, these variables are identified using their `variable_slug`.
 For more information about the aggregation methods, please refer to the [documentation](https://docs.carto.com/analytics-toolbox-snowflake/sql-reference/data/#dataobs_enrich_points).
 * Name of the output table where the result of the enrichment will be stored.
 * Location of your Data Observatory subscriptions.
-This is the same `project.dataset` we used to run the `DATAOBS_SUBSCRIPTIONS` and `DATAOBS_SUBSCRIPTION_VARIABLES` in previous steps of this guide.
+This is the same `database.schema` we used to run the `DATAOBS_SUBSCRIPTIONS` and `DATAOBS_SUBSCRIPTION_VARIABLES` in previous steps of this guide.

 ```sql
 USE DATABASE <ANALYTICS_TOOLBOX_DB>;